rancher/partner-charts/README.md

 ## Testing your configuration

-If you would like to test your configuration using the CI tool, simply run the provided script in `scripts/pull-scripts` to download the binary.
-The 'auto' function is what will be run to download and store your chart.
+If you would like to test your configuration, download `partner-charts-ci` using `scripts/pull-scripts`.
+The `update` function can be used to download and integrate your chart.

-#### 1. Download the binary
+#### 1. Download `partner-charts-ci`
 ```bash
 scripts/pull-scripts
 ```